Kolelab/Fluorescence-Microscopy-Tools/README.md

 # Fluorescence-Microscopy-Tools
-A collection of scripts and building instructions for fluorescence microscopy applications This portfolio is a collection of scripts for fluorescence microscopy applications.
+A collection of scripts and building instructions for fluorescence microscopy applications.
+This portfolio is a collection of scripts for fluorescence microscopy applications.
 These different projects were initiated to provide a solution for combining live overlay of transmitted light and epifluorescence images for electrophysiology experiments, but can also be adopted to e.g. cell culture applications.
+Other projects include:
-Other projects include code for imaging of e.g. fluorescent calcium indicators (OGB-1, Fluo-4, GCaMPs) and control of LED intensities.
+1. Popsar - code for imaging of e.g. fluorescent calcium indicators (OGB-1, Fluo-4, GCaMPs)
+1. Slider - digital control of LED intensities.